carrtesy/carrtesy.github.io/_posts/2020/03/08/2020-03-08-calculator(1).md

 ---
 title: "Let's build a calculator(1) - Basic & Useless Calculator"
 date: 2020-03-08
-categories: calculator stack data_structure c++
+categories:
+ - calculator

+tags:
+ - calculator
+ - stack
+ - data structure
+ - c++

 ---

-The task is to devise a calculator.
+The task is to devise a "basic" calculator.

 Our calculator supports:
 1) 1 digit operand